Spring Garden Revival

 Dennis Municipal Ordinances for Weeding Equipment Operation & Commercial Service Standards

-Dennis enforces municipal ordinances regulating equipment operation hours (7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays; Sunday use often restricted before 9:00 AM or prohibited), noise limits, and residential area restrictions.
-Commercial service providers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum, workers' compensation, environmental impairment liability).
+Dennis enforces strict ordinances for weeding equipment operation: permitted hours are 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
+Noise and decibel limits apply, especially in residential and historic districts.
+Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum general liability, workers' compensation, environmental impairment).
 Pesticide applicators require MDAR Category 36 certification.
-Safety protocols include traffic control, equipment maintenance, public notification, and emergency response procedures.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and documentation, coordinated with MassDEP and local bylaws.
-For water-related concerns, contact:
+Safety protocols include traffic control, public notification, and emergency response procedures.
+Environmental compliance mandates proper material handling, vehicle maintenance, and immediate cleanup, coordinated with MassDEP and local bylaws.
+For building and contractor regulations, contact: